turnerlabs/cstore/README.md

 ### Important Terms ###

 * `store` is a remote location that can store data.
-* `vault` is an application that holds credentials and/or encryption keys used to access data in a store.
+* `vault` is an application or service that holds credentials, secrets, and/or encryption used for store access or secret injection for configuration files.
-* `catalog` is a `cstore.yml` file used to reference remote store context when storing and restorong data.
+* `catalog` is a `cstore.yml` file checked into the repo which references the files stored.
-* `file` is a local file that is pushed to a a remote store optionally using a credentails and/or an encryption key vault.
+* `file` is a local file that is pushed to a remote store optionally using a vault to store encrytion keys or configuration secrets.

 ### Example ###
 ```